 |High Card||No pair, highest card is rank of hand (A K 4 3 2)|

 Step #1: Place Mandatory Bets

-To begin the game, players must put up a pair of mandatory bets: the Ante bet and the Odds bet, and both of these bets must be made in identical amounts.
+To begin the game, players must put up a pair of mandatory bets in identical amounts: the Ante bet and the Odds bet.

 To help illustrate the gameplay concepts, we’ll be using a running example hand throughout this section.
 For that hand, let’s assume we’ve placed a standard $5 wager on both the Ante bet and the Odds bet.